SAP/webres6/README.md

 Run the following script to build virtualenvs for API and CLI: ```bash create-virtualenvs.sh ```

-The *api* and *cli* code can be found in the respective folders.
+The *api*, *cli*, *viewer* and *dnsprobe* code can be found in the respective folders.

-Don't forget to run ```bash source .venv/bin/activate``` within the respective folder before trying to execute the python code.
+For *api* and *cli*, run ```bash source .venv/bin/activate``` within the respective folder before trying to execute the python code.
+The *viewer* is also served from the *api* development environment.

+The *dnsprobe* is a little more tricky, it is strongly recommend running it in docker or a debian based VM with *Debian Trixie* and Debian managed python.
+Please see the Dockerfile in the dnsprobe folder for the package dependencies.

 ## Setup (docker compose):